xrazis/haris.razis.com/content/posts/cappadocia.md

 would definitely choose it again.
 After a good nights sleep, we started our day by visiting the open air museum.

 {{< figure src="/posts/cappadocia/PXL_20241018_083025556~2.webp"
-attr="This used to be a monastery for early christians." width=100%
+caption="This used to be a monastery for early christians." width=100%
  >}}

 There are numerous churches inside the open-air museum, all of them of great historical importance.
 Cappadocia was